Gram Parsons: Boston, 1973, in His Fatal Year--(as re-posted online with more music links and art)...

 It’s hard not to hum the tune, no?

-We grappled the papers off a 10-foot box truck and filled the back of a smutzy-white VW Variant the `Squareback’—with twined-up stacks of papers we sold to the hawkers for a dime, so they could move them for a quarter to a welcoming public.
-(Top ticket price for local music club gigs was around $6.)
+We would grapple the bundled papers off a 10-foot box truck and fill the back of a smutzy-white VW Variant with the stacks of fresh-off-the-presses issues we sold to the hawkers for a dime; they would move them for a quarter to a welcoming public.
+(For comparison, top ticket price for local music club gigs was around $6.)

-This was the year when the paper that had been Boston After Dark, which weekly had grown up and out from a start as listings rag, was taking over the Phoenix name.
-(It would gradually subsume the short-lived if hipper, Cambridge-based Phoenix offshoot, The Real Paper.
-(But not before Jon Landau wrote up Bruce Springsteen’s May 9,1974 show in the Real Paper as "rock and roll future").
+This was the year when the paper that had been Boston After Dark, having grown up and out from a start as listings rag, was taking over the Phoenix name.
+(It would gradually subsume the short-lived if hipper, Cambridge-based Phoenix offshoot, The Real Paper--but not before Jon Landau wrote up Bruce Springsteen’s May 9,1974 show in its pages as "rock and roll future").

-The arts section of the new Phoenix was still billed in its own right as Boston After Dark.
-But I couldn’t see much of the music that filled the city clubs—I was just a nihilist with a brain that , as Bowie sang, hurt like a warehouse, and `after dark' each day I had to report to my dishwashing job at Bettie's Rolls Royce Restaurant.
+The arts section of the new Phoenix was still billed as Boston After Dark.
+But I couldn’t get out to much of the music that filled the city clubs—I was just a nihilist with a brain that , as Bowie sang, hurt like a warehouse, and `after dark' each day I had to report to my dishwashing job at Bette's Rolls Royce Restaurant.

 That was okay.
-Living communally five blocks from Harvard Yard , some of us in grad school, we didn’t imagine we would be the last Americans to have gushers of fun.
-It’s only lately we’ve begun to think …maybe we were the last .
-(I didn’t have the clairvoyance to turn to Bixby and say, "The world’s only going to start to suck hard around 1979, and forty years later the dream of commonweal democracy will deflate biliously and a porcine pustule of a man will show that a single individual can wreck our country and our world in league with corrupt family, grifters and thugs."
+As a sort of lodger in a group living communally five blocks from Harvard Yard, some of them in grad school, we didn’t imagine we would be the last Young Americans to have gushers of fun.
+It’s only lately we’ve begun to think …maybe we were the last?
+(I didn’t have the clairvoyance to turn to Bixby and say, "The world’s only going to start to suck hard around 1979, and forty years later the dream of commonweal democracy will deflate as a bilious, porcine simulacrum of a Chief Executive would be dodging repeated attacks that seemed too be generated by either simple madness of some half-buried alienation from a reign conducted in league with corrupt family, grifters and thugs."
 But who knew?)

 That was me, all hope.
 I had handed off some college music and film reviews to Phoenix editors Janet Maslin (film) and Ben Gerson (the music coverage).
 Thus came the day when Ben, once I’d returned from the day’s hawker run, inquired if I might want to expand my ambit from record reviews (Lou Reed, The Who, etc.) to a profile.
 Was I interested in Gram Parsons’s solo effort, GP

-What to say about our lengthy if, at the same time enjoyable, day-into-evening with the troupe?
-Gram, legendarily a product of too-rich louche Floridians, at once showed a had a transparency that’s rare (as I would discover over time) among stars of any showbiz medium.
+What to say about our lengthy– if enjoyable—day-into-evening with the troupe?
+Gram, legendarily a product of too-rich, louche Floridians, at once showed a had a transparency that’s rare (as I would discover over time) among stars of any showbiz medium.

-I had gathered from half-remembered journalism stories that such meet-ups are often fueled by beverages.
-But the thinking for me was, that all happens …aftre dark and possibly into the wee hours.
+I had gathered from half-remembered journalism tales that such meet-ups are often fueled by beverages.
+But the thinking for me was, that all happens …after dark and possibly into the wee hours.

 Come to find out the wee hour this day was approximately 10 a.m., and the libation Gram touted to us (we politely demurred, more over hearing the stated ingredients than out of simple prudence) was what he called “The Gram Parsons Breakfast Cocktail".
-THIS DRINK, as he reminded the now-fidgeting young waitress, contained coffee in some measure plus Metaxa—a Greek brandy liqueur– and a suitable load of dark rum.
-(There may have been other tasty fillips to it, but we hadn’t yet set out my clunky tape recorder; writing down the contents of this the first commodious tankard to arrive seemed prematurely nitpicky.
+This drink, as he reminded the now-fidgeting young waitress, contained coffee in some measure plus Metaxa—a Greek brandy liqueur– and a suitable enrichment of dark rum.
+(There may have been other tasty fillips to it, but we hadn’t yet set out my clunky tape recorder; writing down the contents of this the first commodious tankard to arrive seemed prematurely nit-picky.

-The first hours we spent with Gram—not keeping pace with the cocktails, epononymous or otherwise--moved into the bedroom at some stage.
+The first hours we spent with Gram—not keeping pace with him on the cocktails, eponymous or otherwise--moved into the bedroom lodgings at some stage.
 There his companion Gretchen seemed more than a little flibbertigibbety as he cooed and cajoled her into a simulated docility.
 But with the temporary mystery of her misplaced sewing needle on the rumpled bed of the room where Gram posted up to answer questions brought new—discombobulation, as Trump might term it.

-Ever so sadly, he would be dead on September 19 of that year, at 26, morphine and booze taking the blame after he fatally fell asleep.
-And then you wonder,,,
+Ever so sadly, he would be dead on September 19 of that year, at 26, with morphine and booze taking the blame after he fatally fell asleep and could not be revived.
+And then you wonder what might have been.

-And yet.
-The interview Gram gave us that day, occurring between interruptions. —He was balancing two radio appearances during this day of promotion—was remarkable for its candor and sprawl.
-The article at around 2,000 words, mostly quotes, ran with a picture taken by Phoenix staff photographer Michael Dobo that captures the (literally) winking charm and magnetism of the man.
-That will run in its bulk later this week, but to whet and to some degree slake the interest of my loyal readers, let me post just a few excerpts from our article.
+And yet the interview Gram gave us that day, occurring between interruptions.—he was balancing two radio appearances during this day of promotion—was remarkable for its candor and sprawl.
+The article ran at around 2,000 words, mostly quotes, and with a picture taken by Phoenix staff photographer Michael Dobo that, as you see it atop this post, captures the (literally) winking charm and magnetism of the man.
+After checking rights I may post that in its entirety later this week, but to whet and to some degree slake the interest of my loyal readers, let me post just a few excerpts from our article.

 In context, that day: